Smarter-revolution/Smarter-Revolution-Site/content/blog/why-training-videos-arent-changing-behavior.md

 ## The Bigger Picture

 Training video is one tool in a performance improvement toolkit.
 Companies that treat it as the only tool—or even the default tool—waste resources and erode credibility.
 Employees notice when training doesn't help.
 They stop taking it seriously.
 They complete modules to satisfy requirements while scrolling their phones.
+This is the same problem companies face with [AI tools that gather dust](/blog/ai-tools-gathering-dust)—the tools work, but only when integrated into actual workflows.

 Companies that diagnose accurately, match solutions to actual problems, and build video into systems that include practice, reinforcement, and environmental support—those companies see training that actually changes behavior.
+And with [AI video production making video creation faster and more affordable](/blog/ai-video-production-is-the-future), companies can now create the multiple variations and updates that effective training requires.

 The difference isn't production quality.
 It's strategic clarity about what problem you're actually solving.